jowo-io/tic-tac-toe/README.md

+# About

+A code-test performed on 06/01/2020.

+The theme was to create a tic-tac-toe game using React/Redux.

+See the `src/` folder for my code

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+# Misc

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).